+- Anti-bullying

+- Online safety

-Anti-bullying Online safety Health and Safety
+- Health and Safety

+- Visitors

-Visitors Intimate care Behaviour Management
+- Intimate care

+- Behaviour

+- Confidentiality

-Confidentiality Safer Recruitment Whistleblowing
+- Safer Recruitment

+- Whistleblowing

+- Radicalization

-Radicalization Equality and diversity Physical Interventions
+- Equality and diversity

-First Aid (including management of medical conditions)

-Peer on Peer Abuse (this could include child on child sexual violence and sexual harassment (Part 5 of KCSIE September 2018), and 'up skirting'

-Attendance - including the expectation that carers provide at least 2 emergency contact numbers
+- First Aid (including management of medical conditions) - Peer on Peer Abuse (this could include child on child sexual violence and sexual harassment (Part 5 of KCSIE), and 'up skirting' - Attendance (including the expectation that carers provide at least 2 emergency contact numbers) - Staff Code of Conduct - Lockdown - Educational visits safety and welfare of children is paramount and that we have a responsibility to protect children in all of our schools activities.
+We take all reasonable steps to ensure, through appropriate procedures and training, that all children, irrespective of sex, age, disability, race, religion or belief, sexual identity or social status, are protected from abuse.
+We will seek to:

-Staff behaviour policy including (code of conduct including acceptable user policy and keeping yourself safe - 1 to 1 working)

-School security to include Lockdown Educational visits

-2. Our Principles:
+2. Our Principles